kdziurdz/simple-poll-smart-contract/README.md

 It's worth to notice that `pollClient3` is used by totally new account that has been generated in runtime.
-Due to this fact, a small amount ot Ether needs to be transferred to that account in order to let him vote and pay the gas.
+Due to this fact, a small amount ot Ether needs to be transferred to that account in order to let it vote and pay the gas.

 ### Testing